ray-project/ray/doc/source/rllib/rllib-learner.rst

                     vf_loss_coeff=0.5
                 )
             )
-            # Construct a new LearnerGroup using our config object.
+            # Construct a new Learner using our config object.
             learner = config.build_learner(env=env)